Our top pick for

-B-and-G Foods's "short interest ratio" (SIR) is the quantity of B-and-G Foods shares currently shorted divided by the average quantity of B-and-G Foods shares traded daily (recently around 732342.66017843).
-B-and-G Foods's SIR currently stands at 24.66.
-In other words for every 100,000 B-and-G Foods shares traded daily on the market, roughly 24660 shares are currently held short.
+B-and-G Foods's "short interest ratio" (SIR) is the quantity of B-and-G Foods shares currently shorted divided by the average quantity of B-and-G Foods shares traded daily (recently around 3.1 million).
+B-and-G Foods's SIR currently stands at 4.25.
+In other words for every 100,000 B-and-G Foods shares traded daily on the market, roughly 4250 shares are currently held short.

-A SIR above 20% would generally be considered very high, pointing to a pessimistic outlook for the share price, with a discouraging number of investors currently willing to bet against B-and-G Foods.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against B-and-G Foods.